App sign-in flow with the Microsoft identity platform

 When the user has successfully authenticated:

-- Microsoft identity platform sends a token to the web app.
+- The Microsoft identity platform sends a token to the web app.

 - The web app then validates the token.
 If the validation succeeds, the web app displays the protected page and saves a session cookie in the browser's cookie jar.
 When the user navigates to another page, the web app knows that the user is authenticated based on the session cookie.